 - Click on my profile name

-- Click on the sessions link under the
+- Click on the session link under the

 Securitysection and follow the prompts to manually verify the session

 Overall, I like gomuks and am able to enjoy all the features I was using in Element.
 The only hiccup I have occurred is manually downloading images to view them, which can be annoying.

 Moving email to the terminal has been the hardest of the tasks for me.
 Unlike web browsing, where I can simply decide to not look at a website that does not work in the terminal, I cannot simply ignore emails sent to me.

 Personally, I am experimenting with neomutt as a potential email client.

 However, this requires a TON of configuration and tweaking to get right.
 Even when I was able to set up neomutt, configure my email account, and customize a few personal preferences, a lot of emails still do not display correctly (mostly due to HTML and images).